-For instance if you have worked for a marketing and consulting agency for a non-profit organisation, then state your volunteer work under the title “work history”.
-Don’t just use the title “volunteer”, which can minimise your role.
+For instance, if you have worked for a marketing and consulting agency for a non-profit organisation, then state your volunteer work under the title “work history”.
+Don’t just use the title “volunteer”, which can minimize your role.
 Instead, use the title “marketing consultant”.

 If the volunteering work you have done is completely unrelated and is irrelevant to your career, then mention your volunteer work under the title “community involvement”, towards the end of the resume.

 Treat it as any other paid work that you have done.
 Explain the skills that were used, the purpose of the volunteering work, and the result of the work.
 Also mention the name of the organization and also the dates you were working with the volunteering group.
 Try to mention the place where you have volunteered, if possible.